fabiospampinato/vscode-commands/README.md

       "arguments": [1, 2, 3], // Arguments to pass to the command handler
       "filterLanguageRegex": "markdown", // Show only if current file's language matches this regex.
 Requires double escaping "filterFileRegex": ".*\\.ext", // Show only if the current file's path matches this regex.
-Requires double escaping "filterWorskspaceFileRegex": "**/.*\\.ext" // Show only if a file's path that matches this regex is found in the workspace.
+Requires double escaping "filterWorkspaceFileRegex": "**/.*\\.ext" // Show only if a file's path that matches this regex is found in the workspace.
 Requires double escaping
     }
   ]
 }